 The paved parking lot is pretty large, though can get busy in the summer months.
 There is a large information board with a map as well as two outhouses.

 Vehicles parked anywhere in Sleeping Giant Provincial Park need to display a valid day use permit.
-Self serve permit machines are located at Joeboy Lake (north end of park) and also in the Marie Louise Campground.
+Self-serve permit machines are located at Joeboy Lake (north end of the park) and also in the Marie Louise Campground.

 It is also possible to purchase a permit at the Marie Louise Campground gatehouse.
 Staying overnight?
 A permit is included with your camping fee.

 The Top of the Giant Trail is well signed, with bright distance markers at each junction and also in the main parking lot (South Kabeyun Trailhead).

 The trail is well-used and maintained, with the path easy to follow for the majority of the route.
 This is especially true for the first part of the hike, which follows the wide Kabeyun Trail.

 The trail is less defined between the Tee Harbour Lookout and the Gorge Lookout, due to the narrower width and surrounding heavy brush.